Language of Instruction:

 + Faculty & Research

-The M.A. in the Bible and the Ancient Near East faculty is a highly credentialed group with vast teaching and research experience.
+The M.A. in the Bible & the Ancient Near East faculty is a highly credentialed group with extensive teaching and research experience.
 The head of the M.A. program, Prof. Nili Wazana, specializes in the history of the Biblical period and classical prophetic literature.
-Prof. Michael Segal, currently the Dean of the Faculty of Humanities, specializes in early Second Temple period literature, Qumran literature, as well as the Greek and Aramaic translations of the Bible.
+Prof. Michael Segal, currently the Dean of the Faculty of the Humanities, specializes in early Second Temple period literature, Qumran literature, as well as the Greek and Aramaic translations of the Bible.
 Prof. Baruch Schwartz specializes in priestly literature and classical prophetic literature.
-Other faculty members’ focuses include Ancient Near East history, and literature and reception history.
-A list of faculty members at the Bible Department of the Faculty of the Humanities can be viewed here.
+Other faculty members’ focuses include Ancient Near East history, and literature, and reception history.

-Click here to see what our alumni from recent years have been doing.
+Click here to see what our alumni from recent years are doing academically and professionally.

 + Student Life

-We offer a rich extracurricular activities program which includes tours, cultural and social events, lectures and more.
+The Hebrew University’s RIS offers a rich extracurricular activities program, including tours, social and cultural events, lectures, and more.
 We support you throughout your stay with us so that Jerusalem becomes your home away from home.
-Learn more about student life.
+Learn more about the Office of Student Life here.

 + Dates & Deadlines

-Applicants who complete their tuition payment and then decide to cancel their enrollment in the program before October 10, 2021 will receive a full refund, but will be charged a $500 withdrawal fee.
-Applicants who are forced to cancel their enrollment in the program due to COVID will receive a full refund and will not be charged a withdrawal fee.
+Applicants who complete their tuition payment and then decide to cancel their enrollment in the M.A. program will receive a full refund, but will be charged a withdrawal fee, as follows:

 Arrive on campus by: Approximately one week before your program starts; specific dates will be sent to accepted students via email.